siddhesh-2272/Responsive-website/README.md

 # Responsive-website-
-this is fully responsive website for any devise . made by using  html css and js .
+this is fully responsive website for any device . made by using  html css and js .